Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Conclusion

 \section{Conclusion}

-We introduced a novel video-to-audio generation method, guided by text, video, and audio conditions, to enable step-by-step synthesis.
-By applying negative audio guidance alongside a text prompt, our approach generates multiple well-separated audio tracks for the same video input, facilitating high-quality composite audio synthesis.
+We introduced a novel video-to-audio generation method, guided by text, video, and audio conditions, that enables step-by-step synthesis.
+By applying negative audio guidance alongside a text prompt, our approach generates multiple complementary sounds for the same video input, facilitating high-quality composite audio synthesis.
 Importantly, our method does not require specialized training datasets.
-We built it on a pre-trained video-to-audio model by adapting ControlNet for audio conditioning, which can be trained on accessible datasets.
+We built it on a pre-trained video-to-audio model by adapting ControlNet for audio conditioning, enabling training on accessible single-reference datasets.
+Quantitative and subjective evaluations show that our method improves the separability and text fidelity of generated audio at each step and the quality of the final composite audio.

-In this work, we synthesized composite audio using a simple mixing strategy, summing multiple audio tracks without weighting them, followed by loudness normalization.
-While effective, it does not account for the natural loudness of each audio track and might be suboptimal.
-As the optimal mixing can differ by video and audio content, incorporating a generative model to support this process could further enhance the quality of the composite audio.
-We leave this direction for future work.